 Stream: Emerging Infectious Diseases and Outbreaks

-PHAC Wastewater Monitoring Program for COVID-19
+National Wastewater Monitoring Program

 Wastewater has already been used to show early detection of COVID-19 in some Canadian jurisdictions prior to an increase of clinically diagnosed cases.
 As COVID-19 can be characterized by symptomatic and asymptomatic infection, it is important to identify the presence of undiagnosed cases to minimize the likelihood of outbreaks.